skbrown333/hubot-assistant/README.md

 The first time you run this it will open an authentication link and you will need to paste and enter the code into the console.

-This uses an existing npm package google-assistant to interact with the api.
+You will also need to add hubot-assistant to the external-scripts of your hubot.

 ### Installing